 The woman replied to Jesus: “How is it that you, a Jew, asks a drink to me, a Samaritan woman?”
 Christ said: “if you knew the gift of God, and who it is that says to you, give me to drink, you would have asked of him, and he would have given you living water.”
 The woman continued: “where will you get that living water?”
-The Lord pointed out that the water was the eternal salvation.
+The Lord indicated the water was the eternal salvation.

-The inquisitive Samaritan has concluded that Jesus was a prophet, in the Samaritan mind, the Messiah.
-She introduces the topic directly: “I know that the Messiah, Christ, is coming; when he comes, he will declare all things to us.”
+The inquisitive Samaritan concluded Jesus was a prophet, in the Samaritan mind, the Messiah.
+She introduces the topic directly: “I know the Messiah, Christ, is coming; when he comes, he will declare all things to us.”
 This woman believed in the Messiah, a teacher, not a military conqueror, who was yet to arrive.
 Jesus simply said to her: “I, the very one speaking to you, am he.”
 The disciples returned from the city and were amazed to discover Jesus “speaking” to the woman.

 The following biblical passage relates Christ’s dialogue with the Samaritan Woman:

 “When a Samaritan woman came to draw water, Jesus said to her, ‘Give me something to drink.’
 His disciples had gone into the town to buy food.
 The Samaritan woman said to him, ‘You are a Jew.
 How is it that you ask me, a Samaritan, for something to drink?’ ― Jews, of course, do not associate with Samaritans.
 Jesus replied to her: If you only knew what God is offering and who it is that is saying to you, ‘Give me something to drink,’ you would have been the one to ask, and he would have given you living water.
 ‘You have no bucket, sir,’ she answered, ‘and the well is deep: how do you get this living water?
 Are you a greater man than our father Jacob, who gave us this well and drank from it himself with his sons and his cattle?’
 Jesus replied: Whoever drinks this water will be thirsty again; but no one who drinks the water that I shall give will ever be thirsty again: the water that I shall give will become a spring of water within, welling up for eternal life.
-‘Sir,’ said the woman, ‘give me some of that water, so that I may never be thirsty or come here again to draw water.’ “
+‘Sir,’ said the woman, ‘give me some of that water, so that I may never be thirsty or come here again to draw water.’ ” (John 4:7-27)